darshilshah7070/RV32I-Implementation-on-the-Arty-XC7A100T-CSG324-FPGA/README.md

 # RISC-V Core Design

-This repository contains the implementation of a RISC-V core, designed for educational and research purposes.
-The project demonstrates the basic principles of RISC-V architecture and its implementation using hardware description languages (HDL).
+This project contains the implementation of a RISC-V core(RV32I) on Arty XC7A100T-CSG324 using Vivado.
+The project demonstrates the basic principles of RISC-V architecture and its implementation using verilog hardware description languages (HDL).

 ## Table of Contents